sl9998/regime-identification/README.md

 ## Materials & Methods

 The python [yfinance](https://pypi.org/project/yfinance/) package is used to fetch historical and live market data from [Yahoo! finance](https://finance.yahoo.com/) (yf).
 Extra-market data not readily available on yf is gathered from various sources (documented in the SOURCES.md file).
-Plans to utilize public APIs (like [the BoLS's](https://www.bls.gov/bls/api_features.htm)) to make this model truly live are in the works.
+Plans to utilize public APIs (like [the BoLS's](https://www.bls.gov/bls/api_features.htm)) to make this model truly live will be explored post semi-succesful backtest.

 ## Results & Discussion